mattwach/game_controller_latency_tester/README.md

 Most of the tools you will build as a part of this project.
 The process is to type

-    Make
+    make

-The standard Raspberry PI image should already contain what you need VERIFY THIS.
+The standard Raspberry PI image should already contain the dependencies that you will need.

 ### jstest-gtk

-These are commonly availabe tools.  e.g. in Ubuntu you can just say
+This is a commonly-availabe tool.  e.g. in Ubuntu you can just say

     sudo apt install jstest-gtk